 The truth is, it needs to become a priority if you’re looking to perform your best, look your best, and reduce the risk of injury.

-Stretching can improve the range of motion for your limbs or joints, reduce stiffness and soreness, and help you prepare for different athletic activities.
+Stretching can improve the flexibility of your muscles, help with the range of motion for your limbs or joints, reduce stiffness and soreness, and help you prepare for different athletic activities.

-There are a few types of stretching techniques, but the two you need to focus on the most are active/dynamic and static stretching.
+There are a few types of stretching techniques, but the two you will hear a lot about are active/dynamic and static stretching.

 Active stretching is moving into a stretched position for 3-5 seconds at a time for about 5-10 times.
 It’s usually best to do before exercise or cardio such as running, because it loosens up tight muscles and helps with proper body mechanics.

 Static stretching is used more for lengthening tight muscles.
-This is typically done by holding a stretch for 20-30 seconds on an average, 60 seconds if needed, and doing so 3-5 times.
+This is typically done by holding a stretch for 20-30 seconds on an average, 60 to 120 seconds if needed, and doing so 3-5 times.

 When stretching, ease into it.
 Remember, it takes a little time for various tissues to lengthen safely.
 So work into the stretch safely and avoid bouncing or quick/jerky movements.